maheralmadani/FreeCodeCamp-RWDC/README.md

 4. **Nutrition Facts Task**
    - A table showcasing nutrition facts in a clean and structured design.
    - Emphasizes table styling and accessibility.

+5. **Quiz Task**
+   - A quiz from asking questions about html and css
+   - Emphasizes table styling and accessibility.

 ## 💡 Technologies Used